Kenan Kolat

-Kenan Kolat (* August 24, 1959 in Istanbul) was the Federal Chairman of the Turkish Community in Germany e.
+Kenan Kolat (born August 24, 1959, in Istanbul) was the federal chairman of the Turkish Community in Germany e.
 V. (TGD) from 2005 to 2014.
-The Diplom-Ingenieur (Maritime Engineering (Marine Transport]) holds German and Turkish citizenship.
+The Diplom-Ingenieur (Maritime Engineering (Marine Transport) holds German and Turkish citizenship.
 Kolat is a member of the SPD.

 Life

 Kolat came to Berlin at the age of 21.
 He was married to Dilek Kalayci until 2017.
 Dilek Kolat became Senator for Labor, Integration, and Women of the State of Berlin in 2011.
 To avoid conflicts of interest after his wife became a senator, Kenan Kolat resigned from his position as paid managing director of the Turkish Federation in Berlin-Brandenburg at the end of 2011.

 Federal Chairman of the Turkish Community in Germany (TGD)

 Kolat assumed the office of Federal Chairman of the TGD on October 22, 2005, succeeding Hakkı Keskin, and resigned on May 10, 2014, citing health reasons.
 On April 8, 2015, it was revealed that Kolat had been pressured by the Berlin state association not to run for re-election due to alleged financial irregularities.
 In March 2015, Kolat reported himself to the Berlin Public Prosecutor's Office, which subsequently initiated an investigation for breach of trust.
 The proceedings were discontinued in April 2015 due to minor culpability.